Date Thesis Awarded

 This thesis will be broken up into two chapters.
 The first chapter is a literature review that aims to familiarize the reader with the original subject of this thesis: prion evolution.
 It is formatted to fit the structure of a Trends in Ecology and Evolution review article and serve as the main piece of scholarly work.
 The second chapter is focused on the project itself and is presented in a more traditional science article format.
 The make-up of this chapter, and thesis, will be more nontraditional due to disruption of lab experiments from the coronavirus pandemic.
 This chapter will demonstrate the work that had been done toward this thesis and analyze the data collected before the unexpected closure of laboratories.
 Due to lack of data, an overarching conclusion to the questions posed in this thesis will not be possible, but hopefully, Dr. Helen Murphy and her lab will be able to finish the experiments and come to a finite conclusion.

 Dungan, Matthew M., "Evolutionary Dynamics of Alzheimer's-linked Prion Conformers in Yeast" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1494.

 Creative Commons License